-Nick Zaiac is a policy researcher based in Washington DC.
-His work focuses on land use policy, housing, infrastructure, and regulation.
-He has been featured in a variety of outlets including the Washington Post and Baltimore Sun and serves as an analyst at the Maryland Public Policy Institute.
+Nick Zaiac has been an AIER contributor since 2017, and he is a fellow in commercial freedom at the R Street Institute in Washington, DC.
+His work focuses on land-use policy, housing, infrastructure, and regulation.
+He has been featured in many outlets, including the Washington Post and Baltimore Sun, and he serves as an analyst at the Maryland Public Policy Institute.
 He is pursuing his MA in economics at George Mason University.
 Follow @NickZaiac.

 Articles from Nick Zaiac